JiggyStardust/JiggyStardust/README.md

 ## Hi there 👋

-### Inexhaustible thirst for brain-teasers, be it quizzes, riddles, code or puzzles.
+### *Inexhaustible thirst for brain-teasers, be it quizzes, riddles, code or puzzles.
+Or crochet...* 🧶

-### *Currently studying programming at Hive Helsinki*
+👩‍💻 Currently studying programming at Hive Helsinki

+👩‍🎤 Background and parallel presence in music

+👩‍🏫 ... and education

 **I'm especially drawn to technologies that justify themselves by:**
-  - Improving wellbeing — in healthcare, education, accessibility, or the arts
+  - Improving wellbeing (healthcare, education, accessibility, the arts...)
   - Helping organizations run more efficiently and sustainably
   - Promoting long-term responsible design
+  - Sparking real joy

 Constantly trying to learn new skills and expand my horizons towards green coding practices.

 **📬Don't be a stranger -> LinkedIn**

 <!--